techidaily/site-youtube-blog/source/_posts/allet-friendly-microphones-for-social-media-stars.md

 #### **BOYA BY-M1 - $16.99**

-**The[BOYA BY-M1](https://www.amazon.com/BOYA-Microphone-Windscreen-Windshield-Smartphones/dp/B01M2VC8GF/) is a lavalier microphone (a hand-free mic that clips onto your clothing) that connects to smartphones, DSLR, computers, and other audio recorders.**
+**The [BOYA BY-M1](https://www.amazon.com/BOYA-Microphone-Windscreen-Windshield-Smartphones/dp/B01M2VC8GF/) is a lavalier microphone (a hand-free mic that clips onto your clothing) that connects to smartphones, DSLR, computers, and other audio recorders.**

 ![boya-by-m1](https://images.wondershare.com/boya-by-m1.jpg)